loup-brun/hugo-cite/README.md

 ## Install

-1. Copy the partials to your `layouts/partials` directory.
-Make sure to mirror the directory structure (`layouts/partials/bibliography/`) in your own project.
+1. Copy the partials in `layouts/partials/bibliography/` (make sure to mirror the directory structure).
+2. Copy the shortcodes in `layouts/shortcodes/`.
-2. Copy the shortcodes to your shortcodes directory (`layouts/shortcodes/`).
+3. Copy the CSS in your `static/` directory and reference it in your HTML.

 ```
 # Your Hugo project directory